According to the United Nations, which has gender equality as one of its Sustainable Development Goals:

-We've curated a list below, together with information about major collections held elsewhere (some of which are available online).
+We've curated a list below, together with information about major archives and collections held elsewhere (some of which are available online).
 Materials in these archives cover centuries of history, and include letters, images, data, interviews, campaign materials and much more, often offering fascinating first-hand insights into lives and events.
 Contextual information and essays are often provided to help with interpretation.

 As a member of the Newcastle University community, you are able to access the Library's subscription to Box of Broadcasts (BoB).